anemoi-hash/anemoi-rust/README.md

 | BLS12-377 | 85.369 ms | 35.937 ms | 30.141 ms | 28.519 ms | 26.151 ms | 24.766 ms |
 | Vesta | 44.448 ms | 20.307 ms | 15.042 ms | 14.361 ms | 15.414 ms | 13.987 ms |

 As expected, the larger the underlying prime field on which we operate, the slower the hash operations get.
 Seen from the other angle, FRI-based protocols which do not require an algebraic group can benefit from much more efficient instantiations of Anemoi over smaller fields.

-As a comparison, the implementation of Anemoi-8-7 at [Toposware/hash](https://github.com/toposware/hash/tree/anemoi) over the 64 bits "Goldilocks" field can hash 10KB of data in 1.8249 ms, i.e. about 24x and 47x faster than instantiations with similar internal state byte size, over Vesta and BLS12-377 base fields, respectively.
-Perhaps more interestingly, it achieves 2-to-1 compression in 3.9317 µs, i.e. about 33x and 109x faster than Vesta and BLS12-377 instantiations respectively.
+As a comparison, the implementation of Anemoi-8-7 at [Toposware/hash](https://github.com/toposware/hash/tree/anemoi) over the 64 bits "Goldilocks" field can hash 10KB of data in `1.8249 ms`, i.e. about `24x` and `47x` faster than instantiations with similar internal state byte size, over Vesta and BLS12-377 base fields, respectively.Perhaps more interestingly, it achieves 2-to-1 compression in `3.9317 µs`, i.e. about
+`33x` and `109x` faster than Vesta and BLS12-377 instantiations respectively.

 ## License